 Fair values have been determined for measurement and/or disclosure purposes based on the following methods.
 When applicable, further information about the assumptions made in determining fair values is disclosed in the notes specific to that asset or liability.
-Management considers that due to their short-term nature the carrying amounts of financial assets and financial liabilities, which include cash and cash equivalents, receivables, deposits, and accounts payables and accrued liabilities are assumed to approximate their fair values.
-Lease obligation is classified under level 3 of fair value hierarchy.
+Management considers that due to their short-term nature the carrying amounts of financial assets and financial liabilities, which include cash and cash equivalents, and accounts payables and accrued liabilities are assumed to approximate their fair values.
+The lease liability is classified as level 2 and the fair value is determined based on market interest rates.